 as I stepped into the stirrup and then dragged my

-she tolerate a student?
+tolerate my students?
 In the chaotic arena, a gelding

-with his head tied around, barking dogs, a frantic
+with his head tied around, barking dogs chased a

-horse on a lunge line.
-I clucked and clamped my
+frantic horse on a lunge line.
+I clucked and clamped

-She marched on; my spine resisted the sway of her
+on her back.
+She marched on; my spine resisted the

-walk, as my mind resisted my own deception.
-Her
+sway of her walk, as my mind resisted her invitation.

-flank lifted my heavy calves and she blew out from
+Then her flank lifted my calves and she blew out from

 deep in her lungs, clearing her windpipe and I did

-Her poll gave a small shake and I shrugged.
+her, she gave her poll small shake and I shrugged.
 The

 mare went on to tell me about her canter, her mouth,